BrightChamps Logo

 Problem 1

-What is the probability of rolling a 7 on a standard six-sided die?
+What is the probability of selecting a month with 35 days from a standard calendar year?

 Ray, the Boy Character from BrightChamps Saying "Let’s Begin"